0atman/noboilerplate/scripts/16-rust-testing.md

 ```

 notes:
+Probabalistic testing is a great way to shine a light into the dusty corners of our app that we may have forgotten about.

+However, in other languages, it often requires boilerplate code.

 If we want to generate random test input for this hello function in python, we still have work to do.
 This is because we don't know what kind of data the input to the function is, the `name` parameter could be anything.